DukeEnglish/mt-class/hw3.md

 encoder-decoder model with our own implementation of attention.
 We've also provided you with some pretrained models on the two language pairs, so you can experiment with them to see how they behave out of the box.

+There is one small thing you must do before you can use the Inuktitut model, which was slightly too big for github.
+In the directory `in_en_model_50000`, run this command:

+    cat seq2seq_50000sen_3-3layers_200units_baseline_aajuq_SOFT_ATTN_PART1.model seq2seq_50000sen_3-3layers_200units_baseline_aajuq_SOFT_ATTN_PART2.model > seq2seq_50000sen_3-3layers_200units_baseline_aajuq_SOFT_ATTN.model
+    rm *PART*

+Our new implementation includes a script `prepare_seq2seq.py` with some utility functions that may be useful if your experiments require changing the way the input data is preprocessed.

 You are not required to
 use our implementation: you may use your own implementation or a third-party